Quasilinear SPDEs via rough paths

-{\sc Convolution}.
-In order to define negative norms of distributions in the intrinsic way, it is convenient to have a family $\{(\cdot)_T\}_{T>0}$ of mollification operators $(\cdot)_T$ consistent with the relative scaling $(x_1,x_2)=(\ell\hat x_1,\ell^2\hat x_2)$ of the two variables dictated by (\ref{1.11}).
+In order to define negative norms of distributions in an intrinsic way, cf. \eqref{c.1} below, it is convenient to have a family $\{(\cdot)_T\}_{T>0}$ of mollification operators $(\cdot)_T$ consistent with the relative scaling $(x_1,x_2)=(\ell\hat x_1,\ell^2\hat x_2)$ of the two variables dictated by (\ref{1.11}).
 It will turn out to be extremely convenient to have in addition the semi-group property